 I started with the good old „Jazz at the Pawnshop”, a famous live recording, and soon several others of this type followed because live recordings were the ones that gained the most when all three DL Custom Audio cables joined forces in my system.
 The rhodium-plated connectors (at least I assumed it was them) added a bit of spark in the upper range, a touch of glow around metal cymbals, and a tiny little bit of necessary sharpness or crispness to brass and wind instruments.
 There was seemingly also more energy, particularly in the upper midrange – not much, not enough to disturb an overall balance of the presentation, but enough to make it even more live-like, which in the case of all those concert recordings did the trick for me.

 I’ve never claimed that I expect an ultimate high fidelity from my system (or any reviewed components) but rather a similarity, as close as possible, to all those fantastic live performances I love to go to.
 The synergy effect from using the whole DL Custom Audio 3D & 3D-R set gave me just that while maintaining this truly high-end level performance, I may add.
-It was a classy presentation that kept me adding more albums to the playlist even way past my bedtime… It also meant playing at quite quiet levels not to disturb family, and interestingly it did not affect the performance in terms of how detailed, resolving, and dynamic it was.
+It was a classy presentation that kept me adding more albums to the playlist even way past my bedtime… It also meant playing at quite quiet levels so as not to disturb family, and interestingly it did not affect the performance in terms of how detailed, resolving, and dynamic it was.
 Often (although admittedly it’s more about amplifier-speaker relations) playing at low volume levels results in a less refined sound, but not this time.

 The next day I moved to albums with music of a grander scale.
 Such as the orchestral soundtrack from „Rogue One” which instantly blew me away, almost literally, as I kept pushing the volume up and up encouraged by the sounds coming from my speakers.
 It was powerful, yet very clean and transparent, highly detailed yet coherent, and well-organized despite the grand scale, mass, and sheer dynamics of the orchestra.
 The presentation was impressive also in terms of how orderly it was, how every single element of this music had its clearly defined place in a 3D space, and how devoid of any nervousness and blur it was.
 The moments of the total, absolutely black silence between tracks or even between individual sounds indicated an amazingly low level of background noise and offered an explanation of why the performance was so orderly, so pure, so transparent, and why the individual instruments sounded so rich, so colorful, and so dynamic.